atick-faisal/Android-Kotlin-Fundamentals/Readme.txt

 Room Database
 -------------
 	- An entity represents an object or concept, and its properties, to store in the database.
 An entity class defines a table, and each instance of that class represents a row in the table.
 Each property defines a column.
 In your app, the entity is going to hold information about a night of sleep.

+	- A query is a request for data or information from a database table or combination of tables, or a request to perform an action on the data.
+Common queries are for getting, inserting, and updating entities.
+For example, you could query for all the sleep nights on record, sorted by start time.

+	- You use the colon notation in the query to reference arguments in the function.

+	- The @Delete annotation deletes one item, and you could use @Delete and supply a list of nights to delete.
+The drawback is that you need to fetch or know what's in the table.
+The @Delete annotation is great for deleting specific entries, but not efficient for clearing all entries from a table.

+	- Create a public abstract class that extends RoomDatabase.
+This class is to act as a database holder.
+The class is abstract, because Room creates the implementation for you.

+	- Below that, define a companion object.
+The companion object allows clients to access the methods for creating or getting the database without instantiating the class.
+Since the only purpose of this class is to provide a database, there is no reason to ever instantiate it.

+	- Annotate INSTANCE with @Volatile.
+The value of a volatile variable will never be cached, and all writes and reads will be done to and from the main memory.
+This helps make sure the value of INSTANCE is always up-to-date and the same to all execution threads.
+It means that changes made by one thread to INSTANCE are visible to all other threads immediately, and you don't get a situation where, say, two threads each update the same entity in a cache, which would create a problem.

+	- Multiple threads can potentially ask for a database instance at the same time, resulting in two databases instead of one.
+This problem is not likely to happen in this sample app, but it's possible for a more complex app.
+Wrapping the code to get the database into synchronized means that only one thread of execution at a time can enter this block of code, which makes sure the database only gets initialized once.